manshus389/Production-grade-microservice/README.md

-# 🚀 Scalable Patient Management Microservice 🎉🔍🛠️
+# 🚀 Patient Management Microservice 🎉🔍🛠️

 The **Patient Management Microservice** is designed to handle patient records, billing, and analytics in a scalable and efficient manner using microservices architecture.
 It ensures seamless communication between different services while maintaining security, reliability, and cloud compatibility. ⚙️🔗🛡️

+I also **Dockerized my microservices** to enable seamless deployment and containerized execution. 🐳🚀

 ## 🛠 Tech Stack & Tools 🚀🔧📌
 - **Framework:** Spring Boot 🖥️